A semigroup approach to Finsler geometry: Bakry-Ledoux's isoperimetric inequality: Geometry and analysis on Finsler manifolds

 the test function $\phi$ can be taken from $H^1_0(M)$.
-Global solutions are constructed as gradient curves of the energy functional $\cE$ in the Hilbert space $L^2(M)$.
+Global solutions can be constructed as gradient curves of the energy functional $\cE$ in the Hilbert space $L^2(M)$.
 We summarize the existence and regularity properties established in \cite[\S\S 3, 4]{OShf} in the next theorem.